ACTRIS-CCRES/raw2l1/README.md

 ## changelog

+* v2.0.6b
+    + correct bug in campbell reader creating an infinite loop when the timestamp is not just the line after the first message

 * v2.0.5b
     + add option to use compression with netCDF4 file format
     + correct bug in one lufft CHM15k test preventing it from being run